Motu Move - National Ticketing Solution

 Testing new payments on Route 29

-From early December, you will be able to pay a standard adult fare ($2) with your contactless debit or credit card, mobile phone or smart watch.
-You will still be able to use your Metrocard to access concessions.
-Cash fares will also continue to be available during the pilot.
+You can pay a standard adult fare ($2) on Route 29 with your contactless debit or credit card, mobile phone or smart watch.
+You can still use your Metrocard to access concessions.
+Cash fares are also available during this pilot.

 Getting our buses ready